ps-timothy-mcfadden/mtik00-pages/site/content/posts/2015/nginx-proxy-for-github-pages.md

 1. Create a `pages` repo
 1. Clone it to your local computer
-1. Check in you static files
+1. Check in your static files
 1. Set up your Nginx configuration file
 1.  `git commit -am"..." && git push
 1. Profit!